Bobby Sheehan Bio

-Sara had served as the President of the Board of The Emelin Theatre in Mamaroneck, New York and was instrumental in developing its sold-out film series, which had brought artists such as Frank Oz, Penelope Cruz, Pedro Almodovar, Kevin Costner, Guillermo Del Toro and Alejandro Gonzalez Inarritu to pre-screen films such as “Babel,” “Pan’s Labyrinth,” “Volver” and “Mr. Brooks” and to conduct Q & A’s with the audience.
-Currently, she is a Board Member for The Vision of Children Foundation and The National Veterans Foundation.
+Sara previously served as President of the Board of The Emelin Theatre in Mamaroneck, New York.
+She was instrumental in developing the theater’s sold-out film series, which brought artists and filmmakers like Frank Oz, Penelope Cruz, Pedro Almodovar, Kevin Costner, Guillermo Del Toro, and Alejandro Gonzalez Inarritu to pre-screen their films.
+Sara currently serves as a board member for The National Veterans Foundation.

 Currently, Sara is directing, producing, and hosting Wake Up, an online documentary series and transformational endeavor.
 Working Pictures has several projects currently in development that Sara is executive producing, including The United States vs. Andre Norman, a documentary about disrupting the pipeline that leads communities in poverty to prison; Team Atlas, a project about a team of veterans who are fighting for the sustainability of Earth and its environment; and Peace Doctor, a look at the disease of violence and how to foster peace and love.